Our Frequently Asked Questions...

 Most motorcycle schools use school playgrounds for CBT training so can only conduct CBT courses at weekends which means they may have a waiting list.

-No, we can provide you with the latest motorcycles for you to use free of charge.
+No, we provide you with the latest Kawasaki and Honda motorcycles for you to use free of charge.

 Helmets, Jackets, Gloves and Waterproofs are all free of charge to hire.

-We have a small selection of boots but for hygiene reasons we recommend you use your own footwear, sturdy over the ankle protection is recommended but not essential unless you are taking part in big bike training (DAS or A2).
+We have a small selection of boots but for hygiene reasons we recommend you use your own footwear, sturdy over the ankle protection is recommended this is essential if you are taking part in big bike training (DAS or A2).

 No, it is not a current requirement, however, it is a requirement to show and demonstrate that you have a good knowledge of the highway code to your instructor.